thurday/rssh/README.md

 ## See [examples](https://github.com/ReddyyZ/rssh/tree/master/examples) to get help.

 ## What is this
-rssh is a Python 3 library, with ssh server/client.
+rssh is a Python 3 library, with SSH server/client.
 It's multithreaded and uses RSA 4096 bits (By default).

 ## OS Support
 - SSH Client